BillJr99/Ursinus-CS173/_pages/syllabus.md

   isrequired: false

 objectives:
-- objective: "Implement and engineer multi-component systems that solve real world problems."
 - objective: "Articulate the difference between computer programming and computer science, and explain the role of programming in computer science."
-- objective: "Learn to be a patient problem solver by developing comfort with the edit -> compile -> run loop, along with basic debugging skills."
+- objective: "Become a patient problem solver by utilizing the edit -> compile -> run loop, along with basic debugging skills."
 - objective: "Identify the appropriate control structures (if statements, switch statements, loop types) to use to solve different problems, and learn to choose efficient solutions over brute force solutions."
+- objective: "Implement algorithms that utilize conditionals and iteration over data structures including Strings and Arrays to solve problems."
+- objective: "Describe and convert the encodings by which data types are stored as numeric values"

 goals:
-- goal: "To write software that is easy to read and to maintain by others"
+- goal: "Write software that is easy to read and to maintain by others"
+- goal: "Implement and engineer multi-component systems that solve real world problems."

 grade_breakdown:
 - category: "Programming Assignments"